syncfusion-content/xamarin-docs/Xamarin/Picker/gettingstarted.md

 # Getting Started with Xamarin Picker (SfPicker)

-This section explains the steps required to configure a picker control in a real-time scenario, and provides a walk-through on some of the customization features available in picker control.
+This section explains the steps required to configure a Xamarin Picker control in a real-time scenario, and provides a walk-through on some of the customization features available in picker control.

 ## Assembly deployment